Naoghuman/articles/Overview Naoghuman's JavaFX projects in GitHub/Overview-Naoghuman's-JavaFX-projects-in-GitHub.md

 ![overview-naoghumans-javafx-projects-in-github-v1.png][overview-naoghumans-javafx-projects-in-github-v1]

 > __Hint__
-> Every entry in every `Tier` follows the same structure -> description, examples,
+> Every entry in every `Tier` have following subsections: Description, Examples,
-> conclusion and then the details.
-Exception is the `NetBeansIDE-AfterburnerFX-Plugin`
+> Conclusion and then the Details.
-> where I added a subsection `Press`.
+> Exception is the `NetBeansIDE-AfterburnerFX-Plugin` where I added a subsection `Press`.